jefreybulla/insider-trading-signal/DATA.md

 # Data mapping

-Given the SEC insiders data, ese this info to find the relevant data for this project.
-Source: `FORM_345_readme.htm`
+Given the SEC insiders data, use the following information to find the relevant data for this project.
+You can find more details on the SEC dataset in `FORM_345_readme.htm` (from the SEC zip folder, not in this repo)

 ## Model features
 - reporting_owner: OFFICER, DIRECTOR, TENPERCENTOWNER, OTHER